[17th UTokyo FFP] Nabetan Journal DAY 2 Part 2

 And let me conclude the article with another [Just talking to myself].

 Reflecting on my own teaching experience at school, I frankly think that I could have shortened the trial and error if I had known the topics of DAY 2.
 I regard the significance of UTokyo FFP as letting those who aim to become faculty, which doesn’t need a teaching license, learn about instructional methods, but they were not in the curriculum for obtaining a teaching license for elementary and secondary education either, at least in my generation.
 Many of my colleagues in the same generation and I myself learned about such findings in instructional methods through trial and error, from experiences through interacting with pupils and students.
 I think many of the mistakes I made shouldn’t have happened in the first place, but that was the reality.
 But how are the teachers today?
 With new Curriculum Guidelines and the need for a new type of education, I truly hope that future/present teachers can have an opportunity to learn about such findings before becoming a teacher or while working as a teacher at school.
 Knowledge must always be practiced, I know, but there is a tragedy that comes from the lack of knowledge in any field.
-When I finished with DAY 2 in the last semester, I thought from the bottom of my heart that many things can be resolved by just knowing them.
+When I finished DAY 2 in the last semester, I thought from the bottom of my heart that many things can be resolved by just knowing them.

 See you next time!